dblock/code.dblock.org/_posts/2011/2011-07-30-modularizing-a-ror-grape-api-multiple-versions.markdown

 end
 {% endhighlight %}

 Unfortunately _Module::include_ is private.
-Let’s expose it as _module_ by extending the _Api_ class with the methods of _ApiModule::ClassMethods_.
+Let's expose it as _module_ by extending the _Api_ class with the methods of _ApiModule::ClassMethods_.
 I personally find this _included / extend_ pair particularly elegant.

 {% highlight ruby %}
 module ApiModule